42njaber/Fractol/README.md

   + 7 : absolute imaginary part after raising to power
   + 8 : negative imaginary part after raising to power

+## Compilation

+This project can compil using alternative options, just add the option as argument to the makefile during compilation (OPTION=VALUE):
+- OPENCL : TRUE/FALSE (default:TRUE)
+- DOUBLE : TRUE/FALSE (defalut:TRUE), this option only works if OpenCL is active
+- KEYBOARD : AZERTY/QWERTY (default:AZERTY)

+---

 ## Images

 Mandlebrot